YexuanXiao/PlayerWinRT/README.md

 ## Build

-Only guaranteed to compile on the latest VS2022, but welcome to provide forward support, as well as to provide testing of compatibility with older toolchains.
+Only guaranteed to compile on the latest VS2022, but welcome to provide forward support, as well as to provide tests of compatibility with older toolchains.

 ## Roadmap